Bagan95/FadeFrameUI-WOTLK/README.md

 By downloadning this addon and changing the nibChatTabs.toc to "## Interface: 30300" (instead of "## Interface: 50200") Without quates.

-You are able to complely hide the chat tabs.
+You are able to complely hide the chat tabs. (this is absolutely not mandatory, you can skip this step)

 ## Not Supported Addon
 None to be found yet.